 - Cut the eggplant in half and scoop out the flesh with a spoon.
 Put the eggplant flesh in a food processor along with the roasted bell pepper, garlic, ¼ cup olive oil, tahini, and lemon juice.
 Pulse the mixture until well combined but still slightly chunky.
 Season the dip with salt and pepper and set aside.

 - Divide the dough into 6 pieces.
 Lightly dust a clean work counter and roll out each piece into a rectangle about 1/16-inch thick.
-Spread 2 teaspoon of the za'atar seasoning mix evenly over the dough.
+Spread 2 teaspoons of the za'atar seasoning mix evenly over the dough.
 With the long side facing you, roll the dough into a log.
 Grab one end of the log and wrap it into a circle.
 Place it on a baking sheet and repeat with the remaining dough.
 Cover and let rest for 30 minutes.

 - Cut the pancakes into quarters and sprinkle with chopped parsley and sea salt.
 Serve warm with the roasted eggplant dip.